Set up Sophos Firewall Site-to-Site IPsec VPN

 Log viewer

 Generate test traffic with a clear Source, Destination and Service.
-Then check in Log Viewer which firewall rule matches and whether NAT, Webfilter, IPS or other modules influence the traffic.
+Then check which firewall rule matches in Log Viewer and whether NAT, Webfilter, IPS or other modules affect the traffic.
+The procedure is described in Test a firewall rule with Log Viewer, Policy Test and Packet Capture.
+Check recurring rekeys, disconnects and connection errors in the IPsec logs, not by interpreting the current SA status.

-If Log Viewer is not enough, use Packet Capture with a narrow filter:
+If Log Viewer is insufficient, use Packet Capture with a narrow filter:

 Example filter: